 Tutorial: Monitor a hybrid machine with VM insights

 Azure Monitor can collect data directly from your hybrid machines into a Log Analytics workspace for detailed analysis and correlation.
-Typically this would entail installing the Log Analytics agent on the machine using a script, manually, or automated method following your configuration management standards.
-Azure Arc-enabled servers recently introduced support to install the Log Analytics and Dependency agent VM extensions for Windows and Linux, enabling VM insights to collect data from your non-Azure VMs.
+Typically, this would require installing the Log Analytics agent on the machine using a script, manually, or an automated method following your configuration management standards.
+Now, Azure Arc-enabled servers can install the Log Analytics and Dependency agent VM extension for Windows and Linux, enabling VM insights to collect data from your non-Azure VMs.

 If you don't have an Azure subscription, create a free account before you begin.